LTC Eric Walthall and MSG Zoleske

 FRESHMAN YEAR Basic Course

-MS 101: Leadership and Personal Development 1R-3L-1C F Prereq: None
+MS 101: Introduction to the Army and Critical Thinking 1R-3L-1C F Prereq: None

-MS 101 introduces cadets to the personal challenges and competencies that are critical for effective leadership.
-Cadets learn how the personal development of life skills such as critical thinking, goal setting, time management, physical fitness, and stress management relate to leadership, officership, and the Army profession.
-The focus is on developing basic knowledge and comprehension of Army leadership dimensions while gaining a big picture understanding of the ROTC program, its purpose in the Army, and its advantages for the student.
+MS 101 introduces Cadets to the personal challenges and competencies that are critical for effective leadership.
+Cadets learn how the personal development of life skills such as critical thinking, time management, goal setting, stress management, and comprehensive fitness relate to leadership, and the Army profession.

-MS 102: Introduction to Tactical Leadership 1R-3L-1C W Prereq: MS 101 or Instructor Permission
+MS 102: Adaptive Leadership and Professional Competence 1R-3L-1C W Prereq: MS 101 or Instructor Permission

 MS 103: Basic Tactical leadership 1R-3L-1C S Prereq: MS 101 and 102 or Instructor Permission